Think it really matters how you dress? If you’re a good person overall, shouldn’t people realize it and not judge you based on your threads?

-And when you start talking about business with these successful people, they know that if they do business with you, it’s going to be costly for the following reasons:
+When you start talking about business with these successful people, they know that if they do business with you, it’s going to be costly for the following reasons:

-The first is that if you aren’t clever dressing to impress won’t work well for you.
-People will see right through it and you won’t build any valuable business relationships.
-So before you go out and start spending money on clothes and watches, make sure you know what you’re talking about.
+The first is that if you aren’t clever, dressing to impress won’t work well for you.
+People will see right through it, and you won’t build any valuable business relationships.
+So, before you go out and start spending money on clothes and watches, make sure you know what you’re talking about.

 The second thing that you need to know is that after you have “made it” and people know you’re successful, it doesn’t matter how you dress.
 Although I still feel I have a long ways to go in my career, most people see me as being successful.
-These days I wear sneakers, cheap t-shirts, and I don’t really sport fancy watches because I want to focus on work.
+These days, I wear sneakers and cheap t-shirts, and I don’t really sport fancy watches because I want to focus on work.
 That stuff was never me, and although I used it to get further in my career, I still prefer shopping at Target over Nordstroms.

 Now that you have heard my story, do you think it’s worth dressing to impress?